dillonpan/nfl-postgreSQL/README.md

 ['count']
 (434,)

 Perfect!
-Now that all 3 tables have been created and contain their respective data, we can run some SQL statements to answer some questions:
+Now that all 3 tables have been created and contain their respective data, we can run some SQL statements to answer some questions we may have had about the season:

 Q1.
 List the total team passing tds, the players who caught at least 1 td, and the number of catching tds they had this year.
 Order the query by who caught the most tds first:
 ```